nathanfeitoza/sigmaBuildQuery/Readme.md

             ->groupby("tabelinha1") // To use groupby
             ->groupbyHaving("tabelinha1","teste = teste") // To use GROUP BY HAVING
-            ->orderby("id","ASC") // For sorting, where the first method is the field and the second sorting type ->GerarLog(true) // To generate logs with the execution query in the database -> true or false (Making) ->limit((int) 100 [,(int) offset]) // To add a limit and also offset (offset only in postgres) to the search (functional only in mysql and postgres)
+            ->orderby("id","ASC") // For sorting, where the first method is the field and the second sorting type ->setGerarLog(true) // To generate logs with the execution query in the database -> true or false (Making) ->limit((int) 100 [,(int) offset]) // To add a limit and also offset (offset only in postgres) to the search (functional only in mysql and postgres)
-            ->UsarExceptionNaoEncontrado(true) // To trigger an exception if no result is found in a select, if true.
+            ->setUsarExceptionNaoEncontrado(true) // To trigger an exception if no result is found in a select, if true.
 If false, it will fire an array of two elements, the first containing a string saying nothing was found, and the second with error code (710).
 By default it is true
             ->buildQuery("select", true) // This method executes the query, being defined as: buildQuery ((string) exec_type, (boolean) usar_union, (boolean) usar_transaction).
 The first one refers to the type of call that will be made: select, update, delete, insert
             ->union('all') // To make the union between two tables.
 It allows its use by setting 'all', 'union' or empty.
 To work, it is necessary that the previous buildQuery is set to use_union
             ->tabela("teste3")
             ->campos(array("testar"), array("testarV"))
             ->buildQuery("select", true)
             ->union()
-            ->ComTransaction((contador atual) // This method activates the transaction and for this it is necessary to define the initial position of the counter and the final position.
+            ->setTransactionUnitaria((contador atual) // This method activates the transaction and for this it is necessary to define the initial position of the counter and the final position.
 If it is not in a loop, you can put the values 1 and 1.
 But if it is in an array loop, for example, place ($ i, (count ($ array) - 1))
             ->tabela("teste4")
             ->campos(array("testar","testarheuhe"), array("testarV","testeF"))
-            ->ContarLinhasAfetadas() // Count affected lines (for update, delete and insert) ->RetornoPersonalizado($retorno) // Personalizated return
+            ->setRetornarLinhasAfetadas() // Count affected lines (for update, delete and insert) ->setRetornoPersonalizado($retorno) // Personalizated return
             ->buildQuery("select");
    ```